PengYRLab/LampreyRetinalCellAtlas/README.md

 ## Directories
 ### Scripts
 This directory includes scripts used for the analyses.
+The scripts perform the tasks listed below:

 **Data preprocessing when running OthoFinder**